 Unfortunately the wooden roller coaster plans were withdrawn, due to issues regarding the noise and height of the coaster.
 Alton Towers said they intended to resubmit an amended plans but these never came to fruition.

 However, in April 2015, around 12 years on from the rejection of the original plans, it appeared Alton Towers were reconsidering the prospect of installing a wooden coaster.
 A ‘Formal Screening Option’ gave details of a ride of “timber truss construction”, indicating at least a wooden hybrid if not a full woodie, to be located on the side of the valley closest to Forbidden Valley.
-Unfortunately, it seems the plans have once again been abandoned following a difficult year for the Resort in 2015 as a result of the incident on The Smiler in June 2015.
+However, these plans then morphed into Wicker Man, which opened on the former site of The Flume in 2018.